LoginRadius/engineering-portal/content/blog/what-is-the-new-go-1.15/index.md

 ### Smaller binaries & Performance improvements
-Always new Go 1.15 brings many minor performance improvements.
+Always new Go 1.15 brings many minor/major performance improvements.
 The first major improvement has reduced the executable's binary size by almost 5% - 10% as compared to Go 1.14.
 As Brad Fitzpatrick [tweet](https://twitter.com/bradfitz/status/1256348714198654976?lang=en), test program down from 8.2MB in Go 1.14 to 3.9MB in 1.15.

 ![image 1](lr-tweet1.png)